jupyter/notebook/docs/source/config_overview.rst

 	          $ jupyter notebook --generate-config

-	      :ref:`Command line arguments for configuation <config>` settings are documented in the configuration file and the user documentation.
+	      :ref:`Command line arguments for configuration <config>` settings are documented in the configuration file and the user documentation.

 	- :ref:`Running a Notebook server <working_remotely>`